 Burns has worked on his own, and admits that the engine model is rather inefficient.
 However, it is without prejudice to the principle, and believes that there is potential for improvement.

-"I know the risks associated with introducing technologies such as cold fusion or EM Drive," He says.
-"I know my reputation will be debated, but you have to take the risk if you want to invent something new".
+“I know the risks associated with presenting technologies such as cold fusion or EM Drive,” He says.
+“I know my reputation will be discussed, but you have to take the risk if you want to invent something new”.

-The impression is that of being in front of very interesting ideas of an extremely embryonic project.
-All ideas are present, but the whole appears premature.
+The impression is that of being faced with very interesting ideas from an extremely embryonic project.
+All the ideas are present, but the whole seems premature.